Functions and Relations for an Evolving Star with Spherical Symmetry: Introduction

 where $R<\infty$ is the radius of the star. $\rho(r)=P(r)=0$ in the region $r\ge R$.

-For any given EOS $P=P(\rho)$, the solution of (\ref{s1.2}) and (\ref{s1.3}) can be easily solved numerically.
-Similar to the case calculated in \cite{gu1}, we find that if the EOS satisfying the following increasing and causal conditions
+For any suitable EOS $P=P(\rho)$, the solution of (\ref{s1.2}) and (\ref{s1.3}) can be easily solved numerically.
+By practical calculation\cite{gu1}, we find that if the EOS satisfying the following increasing and causal conditions

 then all solutions of (\ref{s1.2}) and (\ref{s1.3}) are singularity-free.
 That is, we always have $0\le\rho\le \rho_0$ and $R_s=2M(R) < R$.
-The condition $\ga>1$ is necessary, which leads to the finite radius of the star $R<\infty$ by $C_s\to 0$.
-In the case $\ga=1$, we get $R\to\infty$, and then the space-time is no longer asymptotically flat.
-Or equivalently, finite such gas can not form a static star.
-This result reveals that, if EOS satisfies (\ref{s1.5}) and $\rho_0$ has no upper bound, for a star with any given large mass, we have regular solutions in equilibrium.
-The EOS of the matter is decisive for the fate of a star.

-There are some skeptics who proposed special matter models which lead to global solutions or the violation of the conditions for singularity theorems\cite{fr1,fr2,fr3,fr4,fr5}.
-The instability of naked singularities in the spherically symmetrical space-time with scalar field gravitating source was studied by D. Christodoulou\cite{scalar}.
-There are initial data leading to the formation of naked singularities but for generic initial data this does not happen.
-The structure of the singularity is similar to the Schwarzschild case.
-The above analysis also suggests the formation of singularity in space-time should be carefully checked by realistic dynamical models.
+The condition $\ga>1$ is necessary, which is caused by inertia of particles and leads to the finite radius of the star $R<\infty$ due to $C_s\to 0$ in (\ref{s1.3}).

-A general dynamical analysis includes the hydrodynamics of the matter source, which is too complicated to be achieved.
-Noticing the fact that the asymmetry of the motion of the star, such as the rotation, is always alleviating the singularity, the collapsing of a star with spherical symmetry is probably the worst case.
-So if we can make an effectively discussion on this model, it will be much helpful to understand the dynamical behavior of the Einstein equation.
-This is the motivation of the paper.
+However, for an evolutional star, a complete dynamical analysis includes the hydrodynamics of matter, which is too complicated to be solved.
+In this paper, we consider the simplest case, that is, a star evolves with spherical symmetry.
+The results may be helpful to understand the nature of a star and to do further researches.